 Everyone knows that learning a foreign language can be very useful if you want to travel abroad.
 Did you know that 29 countries have French as their main language and 20 countries have Spanish?
-Both of these languages are understood in many
+Both of these languages are understood in many other countries, too.

 What you may not realise is how useful foreign languages can be for finding work and succeeding in your career.
-People who can speak fluent German, French or Spanish will find many
+People who can speak fluent German, French or Spanish will find many career opportunities that are not open to others.
 Learners can attain the English Baccalaureate if they pass GCSEs with Grade 5 or above in all of the following subjects: Maths, English, Science, a Humanities subject (Geography or History) and a Modern Foreign Language.
 This additional 'award' tells sixth forms, universities and employers that you are academic and hard working.
 It can help you to progress when you leave school.

 Lastly, learning a foreign language actually improves your brain and helps you with other subjects.
-It improves the way that
+It improves the way that you think!